instantiator/blog-source/blog-site/content/post/rocketship-template.md

 ## UPDATE: errata

-There are a number of fixes I'll be backporting into the template:
+**2023-03-18.** I've recently backported a few fixes into the template:

 * The APIs currently require the user's _identity token_.
 It's preferable to use an _access token_.
 * Instead of activating the first use / password reset process, AWS permits us to directly set the test user password.